-Documentary Activism In The Age of Alternative Facts
+Documentary Activism In The Age Of Alternative Facts

 Why It’s a Golden Time For Documentaries

-There has never been a time when affordable video equipment has coincided with an enormous surge in activism.
+The age of ultra-affordable video equipment has coincided with an enormous surge in activism.

 “We’re entering into an era of profound concern for American democracy,” Berlinger says.
 “A lot of people in my business are upset about the direction of the country, what’s happening in politics.
 For example, if the president has his way with the budget and we gut the EPA regulations, and we cut protections for the small guy on every level, I just think it’s an environment ripe for the need to tell these kinds of stories.”

-The timing couldn’t be better for talented filmmakers and neophytes who embark upon filming a documentary: there’s an urgent appetite for this sort of content, and more outlets for it than ever.
+The timing couldn’t be better for talented filmmakers and neophytes who embark upon filming a documentary: not only is there an urgent appetite for this sort of content, there are also more outlets for it than ever.
 Digital players like Amazon, Netflix, and Hulu are snapping up documentaries at the major film festivals, and they join premium channels like HBO, Showtime, and the vast expanse of cable overall.
 Not only that, but the uptick in interest comes at a time when independent documentarians are seen as particularly trustworthy.

 “Most of the television networks are being controlled by a handful of corporations and there are certain stories that won’t be touched because they’ll offend advertisers and that’s just the way of the business in the television model,” Berlinger says.
-“With the gutting of print journalism because of the internet, there’s been a tremendous decrease in old fashioned print investigative reporting.
+“With the gutting of print journalism because of the internet, there’s been a tremendous decrease in old-fashioned print investigative reporting.
 So I think the documentarian has stepped in as the guy and maybe has a more important role than ever in terms of investigative reporting.”